Disability insurance after psychotherapy: Your path to financial security despite pre-existing conditions

 Deutsche Gesellschaft für Psychiatrie und Psychotherapie, Psychosomatik und Nervenheilkunde (DGPPN) offers a factsheet with key figures on mental health.

-DAK-Gesundheit publishes a press release on mental illnesses in the workplace 2024, focusing on depression as a cause of sick leave.
+DAK-Gesundheit publishes a press release on mental health issues in the workplace 2024, focusing on depression as a cause of absenteeism.

-Barmer offers the Health Report 2023, which contains data on various health topics.
+Barmer provides the 2023 health report, which contains data on various health topics.

-Verbraucherzentrale provides information on preliminary risk inquiries when searching for insurance with pre-existing conditions.
+Verbraucherzentrale provides information on risk pre-queries when looking for insurance with pre-existing conditions.

 Deutsche PsychotherapeutenVereinigung (DPtV) provides a report on psychotherapy from the year 2021.

-Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften (AWMF) offers a guideline that likely relates to a specific medical condition or treatment.
+Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften (AWMF) offers a guideline likely relating to a specific medical condition or treatment.

 FAQ